-To the Board of Directors of Helping Hand for Relief and Development, Inc. Detroit, MI
+To the Board of Directors of Helping Hand for Relief and Development, Inc. Southfield, Michigan

-We have audited the accompanying consolidated financial statements of Helping Hand for Relief and Development, Inc. (a nonprofit organization) and its overseas operations (the Organization), which comprise the consolidated statement of financial position as of December 31, 2014 and the related consolidated statements of activities and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Helping Hand for Relief and Development, Inc. (a nonprofit organization) and its affiliates (the Organization), which comprise the consolidated statement of financial position as of December 31, 2016 and the related consolidated statements of activities and cash flows for the year then ended, and the related notes to the consolidated financial statements.